Daemon-Solutions/tf-aws-lambda-rds-snapshot/README.md

 Use cases
     - automated snapshots are purged on DB instance deletion whereas manual snapshots are retained.
     - automated snapshot retention is limited to 35 days whereas you can have up to 100 manual snapshots in a given region.
+    - can call the module multiple times to have more than one snapshot per day if required

 Usage